AahadS/Swift-Work/README.md

 ### Code coverage

-Next.js SaaS Template relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
+Next.js Swift Work relies on [Codecov](https://about.codecov.io/codecov-free-trial/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) for code coverage reporting solution.
 To enable Codecov, create a Codecov account and connect it to your GitHub account.
 Your repositories should appear on your Codecov dashboard.
 Select the desired repository and copy the token.
 In GitHub Actions, define the `CODECOV_TOKEN` environment variable and paste the token.

 Make sure to create `CODECOV_TOKEN` as a GitHub Actions secret, do not paste it directly into your source code.